Iron behavior and bioavailability in sub-aerial runoff into the Ross Sea

 The Role of Glacial History on the Structure and Functioning of Ecological Communities in the Shackleton Glacier Region of the Transantarctic Mountains

 Climate, species interactions, habitat suitability and dispersal drive the origin, maintenance, structure and functioning of ecological communities, but less understood is the relative importance of these drivers in shaping how terrestrial ecosystems respond to climate-driven environmental changes.
 Ostensibly, the massive environmental changes associated with glacial recession had the greatest influence on the structure and functioning of ecological communities in the Transantarctic Mountain region of Antarctica, yet we currently have few clues as to how biotic communities responded to these changes.
 The overarching objective of this project is to comprehensively characterize the functional, taxonomic, biotic and abiotic drivers of soil ecosystems in the context of their response to deglaciation since the last glacial maximum in the Shackleton Glacier region.
-This is a collaborative project with biologist colleagues at Brigham Young University, Colorado State University, and the University of Colorado.
+This is a collaborative project with biologist colleagues at Brigham Young University, Colorado State University and the University of Colorado.
 Our role is to examine the geochemistry of the soils and develop a habitat suitability model to describe the abiotic factors that control species distribution in this region.
 PhD student Melisa Diaz completed the field season for this project in 2017-18, and this project forms the basis of her dissertation work.

 Surface Water Quality in Ohio – the Influence of Agriculture and Urbanization

 Our group continues to work in Ohio, investigating the impact of both agriculture and urbanization on the geochemistry of local surface waters.
 We have worked in the Scioto River system in order to quantify the impact of urban runoff and sewage input on river water quality.
 We have also attempted to discern between agricultural impact and urban sources on the flux of many elements into the Scioto system, and examined trace metal geochemistry of small urban streams in order to assess how small variations in land type impact water quality.
 We also finished a large, interdisciplinary plot-scale project to assess how variations in agricultural practices impact chemical weathering and carbon transport.
-This work mimics the results of the entire Ohio River watershed in regard to the impact of acidification from N-fertilizer on soil weathering.
+This work mimics the results of the entire Ohio River watershed in regard to the impact of acidification from nitrogen fertilizer on soil weathering.
 We are continuing this work by “mining” a multi-decade dataset that incorporates climatic, hydrologic, and geochemical data and investigating how the geochemical signature varies with land use and agricultural practices.
 We have also published work on the uranium concentrations in Ohio surface waters pointing to a possible fertilizer-derived source.
 Adolfo Calero (M.S. student) is continuing this work by investigating the impact of fertilizer application on uranium concentrations in Ohio soils.

 McMurdo Dry Valleys Long-Term Ecological Research (MCM-LTER)

-Our research group was been involved for well of two decades in the McMurdo Dry Valleys Long-Term Ecological Research (MCM-LTER) project (www.mcmlter.org).
+Our research group was been involved for well of two decades in the McMurdo Dry Valleys Long-Term Ecological Research (MCM-LTER) project (https://mcm.lternet.edu/).
 We have worked with a group of glaciologists, hydrologists, soil scientists and ecologists in order to determine the structure and function of this polar desert ecosystem.
 This work was diverse and multi-disciplinary.
 For example, students investigated the atmospheric mercury flux in the Antarctic, the processes responsible for CaCO3 accumulation in polar desert soils, and the geochemistry and quantity of sediment transport from alpine glaciers into the closed-basin lakes of the Dry Valleys, and most recently the flux of Fe into the marine environment.
-We have also used non-traditional stable isotopes of Li and B to better understand solute sources to the aquatic environments.
+We have also used non-traditional stable isotopes of lithium and boron to better understand solute sources to the aquatic environments.
 Other students used more traditional stable isotopes such as δD, δ18O, and δ13C to describe in-situ stream processes.
 Though we are no longer formally associated with the MCM-LTER, we continue to collaborate with investigators in the group on various projects in the Antarctic.